akononovicius/physRisk-content-repository/articles/2011/three-group-kirman-agent-based-model-for-financial-markets.md

 One can create more sophisticated model in various ways.
-The two main options are a possibility to combine multiple stochastic models obtained while analyzing stochastic treatment of Kirman's model \[cite id="Kononovicius2011DPGVerh"\] and a possibility extend agent based model itself \[cite id="Purlys2011mtd2"\].
-Speaking of latter possibility, it is possible to improve agent based model by introducing additional agent groups or splitting old ones.
-Despite of previous lack of success, even multi-group agent based models \[cite id="Bornholdt2001IJMPC, Lux1999Nature, Yook2008JKPS"\] were unable to reproduce fracture in spectral density, this option still looks promising as one does not need to make strong assumptions.
+The two main options are a possibility to combine multiple stochastic models obtained while analyzing stochastic treatment of Kirman's model \[cite id="Kononovicius2011DPGVerh"\] and a possibility extend agent-based model itself \[cite id="Purlys2011mtd2"\].
+Speaking of latter possibility, it is possible to improve agent-based model by introducing additional agent groups or splitting old ones.
+Despite of previous lack of success, even multi-group agent-based models \[cite id="Bornholdt2001IJMPC, Lux1999Nature, Yook2008JKPS"\] were unable to reproduce fracture in spectral density, this option still looks promising as one does not need to make strong assumptions.